RavenPack/r-api/README.md

 Installation
 ------------

+There are 2 options to install the library:

+1. From library sources

+2. From the compiled package file.

+Select the option you prefer.

+### Option 1: Installing from Sources

-First, you need to install the devtools package.
+First, you need to install the *devtools* package.
 You can do this from CRAN.
-Invoke R and then type
+Invoke R and then type:

     install.packages("devtools")